Use this video tutorial to learn how to dry tomatoes and store them in olive oil, including information on safety to

 Here's more on the safety of this technique that I mentioned in the video:

-I’ve stored dried tomatoes in olive oil, unrefrigerated, since the 1990’s after reading about it in The Oregonian and being sure of it’s safety (I can’t find that article, but did find this more recent one from the same author, Jan Roberts-Dominquez and I found that original tutorial reprinted here).
-Last year, however, I read on a popular gardening blog that it “wasn’t considered safe anymore.”
+I've stored dried tomatoes in olive oil, unrefrigerated, since the 1990's after reading about it in The Oregonian and being sure of it's safety (it's from cooking author Jan Roberts-Dominquez and I found that original tutorial reprinted here).
+Last year, however, I read on a popular gardening blog that it "wasn't considered safe anymore."
 Sigh.

 - This is a time-honored preservation technique that I feel good about for two reasons: tomatoes are naturally acidic (and I never add any fresh garlic or herbs), and I dry them until they are pliable, but no liquid comes from them when I test them with my fingers.
 I also, as per Ms. Dominguez’s recommendation, dip them in red wine vinegar to help extend their shelf life (and just so happens to increase the acidity).